kyctsang/Forum-App/README.md

 ### Back end
 * Spring Boot
 * FlyWay
-* MySQL (default port is 3306 and create database "forum" before running)
+* MySQL (default port is 3306 and have to create database "forum" manually before running)

 ### Installing
 * Put backend folder in Intellij or other IDE and run build.